kingsathurthi/cloudnative-k8s-workshop/content/050_deploy_app/56_conclusion.md

 weight: 15
 ---

 Cheers!
 We got our first application going live in the cluster that we created.
-Kindly refer to the [KCNA page](https://www.cncf.io/certification/kcna/) for further learning and certification in this space.

 ![netflix-clone](../images/netflix-clone.png "netflix")